Parrotfish: Feeding

 Most parrotfish species are herbivores, feeding mainly on epilithic algae.
 A wide range of other small organisms are sometimes eaten, including invertebrates (sessile and benthic species, as well as zooplankton), bacteria and detritus.
 A few mostly larger species such as the green humphead parrotfish (Bolbometopon muricatum) feed extensively on living coral (polyps).
 None of these are exclusive corallivores, but polyps can make up as much as half their diet or even more in the green humphead parrotfish.
 Overall it has been estimated that fewer than one percent of parrotfish bites involve live corals and all except the green humphead parrotfish prefer algae-covered surfaces over live corals.
 Nevertheless, when they do eat coral polyps, localized coral death can occur.
 Their feeding activity is important for the production and distribution of coral sands in the reef biome, and can prevent algal overgrowth of the reef structure.
 The teeth grow continuously, replacing material worn away by feeding.
 Whether they feed on coral, rock or seagrasses, the substrate is ground up between the pharyngeal teeth.
 After they digest the edible portions from the rock, they excrete it as sand, helping create small islands and the sandy beaches.
 The humphead parrotfish can produce 90 kg of sand each year.
 Or, on average (as there are so many variables i.e. size/species/location/depth etc.), almost 250 g per parrotfish per day.

 While feeding, parrotfish must be cognizant of predation by one of their main predators, the lemon shark.
 On Caribbean coral reefs, parrotfish are important consumers of sponges.
 An indirect effect of parrotfish grazing on sponges is the protection of reef-building corals that would otherwise be overgrown by fast-growing sponge species.

 Analysis of parrotfish feeding biology describes three functional groups: excavators, scrapers and browsers.
 Excavators have larger, stronger jaws that can gouge the substrate, leaving visible scars on the surface.
 Scrapers have less powerful jaws that can but infrequently do leave visible scraping scars on the substrate.
 Some of these may also feed on sand instead of hard surfaces.
 Browsers mainly feed on seagrasses and their epiphytes.
 Mature excavating species include Bolbometopon muricatum, Cetoscarus, Chlorurus and Sparisoma viride.
 These excavating species all feed as scrapers in early juvenile stages, but Hipposcarus and Scarus, which also feed as scrapers in early juvenile stages, retain the scraping feeding mode as adults.
 Browsing species are found in the genera Calotomus, Cryptotomus, Leptoscarus, Nicholsina and Sparisoma.
-Feeding modes reflect habitat preferences, with browsers chiefly living in grassy seabed, and excavators and scrapers on coral reefs.
+Feeding modes reflect habitat preferences, with browsers chiefly living in the grassy seabed, and excavators and scrapers on coral reefs.

 Recently, the microphage feeding hypothesis challenged the prevailing paradigm of parrotfish as algal consumers by proposing that:

+Microscopy and molecular barcoding of coral reef substrate bitten by scraping and excavating parrotfish suggest that coral reef cyanobacteria from the order Nostocales are important in the feeding of these parrotfish.
+Additional microscopy and molecular barcoding research indicates that some parrotfish may ingest microscopic biota associated with endolithic sponges.